Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## 8) Objective B2 - Sentiment Prediction (Recurrent Neural Network)

-To enhance sentiment prediction, I implemented a 2nd model - Recurrent Neural Network (RNN), which is well-suited for this scenario.
+To enhance sentiment prediction, 2nd model - Recurrent Neural Network (RNN) was inplemented, which is well-suited for this scenario.
 Below is the steps to create the models:
 1) Tokenization & Padding: Converting text reviews into numerical sequences and ensuring uniform input length.
 2) Split into training & validation sets